Mario Small - Harvard

 Meeting Schedule: (Not currently open for scheduling.
 Please contact the seminar organizer listed above.)

-All meetings will be in ZOOM unless otherwise noted.
+All meetings will be held in the same location as the seminar unless otherwise noted.

 3:30pm - Seminar Presentation (3:30pm to 5:00pm)